AkankshaYadav05/Form-Builder/README.md

 - 👤 **User Authentication** – Session-based authentication with `express-session` + `connect-mongo`
 - 📊 **Form Management** – Create, edit, and view responses for each form
 - 🎨 **Modern UI** – Built with **React** and **Tailwind CSS** for a clean, responsive interface
-- ☁️ **Fully Deployed on Render** – Backend and frontend integrated on a single live domain
+- ☁️ **Frontend deployed on Vercel and backend on Render** – Fully integrated live application.
 ---

 ## 🛠️ Tech Stack